-Article 34 (deviation from the mandatory participation in the non-binding admission test)
+Article 34 (deviation from the mandatory participation in the start test (mandatory) benchmarking test)

-In case a non-binding admission test, as stipulated in the aforementioned article 33, is not participated in, the student may ask the Dean by means of a reasoned request to be admitted to the study programme.
-The student must submit their reasoned request no later than two weeks before the start of the academic year.
-In dealing with the requests, the dean is assisted by a faculty advisory committee consisting of a ZAP member, a study track counsellor and a 'central study advisor for benchmarking tests'
+In case a start test (mandatory benchmarking test) or a non-mandatory benchmarking test, as stipulated in the aforementioned article 33, is not participated in, the student may ask the Dean by means of a reasoned request to be admitted to the study programme.
+The student must submit their reasoned request no later than 30 September .
+The request is dealt with by the exemption committee which consists of: the Dean, a ZAP member, a study track counsellor and a 'central study advisor for benchmarking tests'.

-In that case, the student will be obliged to participate in an aptitude test before enrolment, and as and when necessary may be subject to a remediation in the first year of the bachelor.
+The student may as and when necessary be subject to a remediation in the first year of the bachelor.